FRC2240/Vision-2017/README.md

 [libpixyusb](https://github.com/charmedlabs/pixy) depends on some [Boost](http://www.boost.org) libraries and [libusb](http://www.libusb.org), so all of these needed to be built using the [arm-frc-linux toolchain](http://first.wpi.edu/FRC/roborio/toolchains).
 The necessary header files and cross-compiled libraries are included in the Eclipse project.

 ## PixyTracker
-The PixyTracker class is an example implementation for controlling the Pixy and tracking one target (based on the [Pan/Tilt demo code])https://github.com/charmedlabs/pixy/tree/master/src/host/pantilt_in_c).
+The PixyTracker class is an example implementation for controlling the Pixy and tracking one target [based on the [Pan/Tilt demo code](https://github.com/charmedlabs/pixy/tree/master/src/host/pantilt_in_c).

 ## Cross Compiling libpixyusb
 No code modifications were necessary, is was just a matter of cross-compiling Boost, libusb, and libpixyusb.
 For the sake of consistency, I used Vagrant to create a Virtual Machine to perform the build.
 If you want to build these libraries yourself, these are the steps: